One of the dirtiest areas of your home may be quite shocking to you: your kitchen counter.

 But you wipe down your kitchen counter every time you prep, cook, or eat a meal, you say?
 Turns out, the problem is bigger than that.

 Our kitchen counters are dirty because of all the other things we bring into our homes and inevitably place upon the counter — like grocery bags, lunchboxes, purses, your dog's leash, and sometimes gym bags (admit it!).
 Just think about it for a moment.
 All of these items come into contact with other surfaces while out in the world, like the trunks of our cars, public bathrooms, school lunch tables, the grocery store ... and have most likely picked up germs and bacteria.
 Help!
+Especially during the COVID-19 outbreak, you need to make sure this space in your home is clean.

 Luckily, there are a few things you can do to keep those germs off of your kitchen counters.
 Below we have a few solutions, including a DIY disinfectant wipe recipe and a smart drop-off zone idea.